safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 await onRampKit.open({ redirectUrl: 'https://your-site-redirect-url' });
 ```

-This action will redirect you to the Monerium web page to begin the authentication process and get the permissions to gain access to your resources.
+This action will open the Monerium web page to begin the authentication process and get the permissions to gain access to your information.

 Take a look to the Monerium web page URL.
 You will see that the query string includes parameters such as these, among others:

-- `address`: The safe address you want to bind to your Monerium account
+- `address`: The Safe address you want to bind to your Monerium account.
 - `signature`: Always "0x".
 It means the origin wallet is a multisig, just like the Safe.
-Monerium will then verify confirmed transactions in your Safe contract
+Monerium will then verify for onchain signatures in your Safe contract
 - `chain`: The Monerium selected chain.
-The value is automatically calculated using the `safeSdk` instance
+The value is automatically calculated using the `safeSdk` instance.
 - `network`: The Monerium selected network.
-The value is automatically calculated using the `safeSdk` instance
+The value is automatically calculated using the `safeSdk` instance.
 - `redirect_uri`: The `redirectUrl` you sent in the `open` method.
-Once authenticated, control is returned to the url
+Once authenticated Monerium dashboard will redirect to that url.

 ⚠️ It is important to be aware of what is happening during this initial interaction.
-A `signMessage` transaction signing the [required Monerium message](https://monerium.dev/api-docs#operation/auth) will be proposed to your Safe the first time you try to link your safe address.
+A `signMessage` transaction accepting the [required Monerium message](https://monerium.dev/api-docs#operation/auth) will be proposed to your Safe the first time you try to link your Safe address.
 To confirm and execute it, you must also add the remaining signatures in the Safe UI and execute the transaction.

 Once you are in the Monerium web page, you should login or create a new account if you don't have one already.

-After that, the Monerium UI, will wait until it detects the Safe address has signed the message as explained above and the transaction is confirmed.
-You may need to reload the Monerium UI page once you know the transaction is confirmed in order to continue with the flow.
+After that, the Monerium UI, will wait until it detects the Safe address has signed the message as explained above and the transaction is executed.
+You may need to reload the Monerium UI page once you know the transaction was executed in order to continue with the flow.
 Alternatively, you can start the process again and Monerium will detect the transaction confirmation immediately.

 Note.
-If you use the `sandbox` environment, you can test this flow without KYC in `goerli`.
+If you use the `sandbox` environment, you can test this flow without KYC in `Goerli`.
 To use the mainnets for `ethereum`, `gnosis` or `polygon` in production, you need to create an account in the Monerium dashboard and complete KYC.
 The `production` environment involves real money, whereas the `sandbox` environment uses fake money and test tokens.

-3. Once you authenticate through the Monerium UI, a window will appear asking for permission to access your resources.
+3. Once you authenticate through the Monerium UI, a window will appear asking for permission to access your information.
 If you accept, control will be returned to the `redirectUrl` you specified in the `open` method.

 4. The `redirectUrl` used in the `open` will be reached again with an extra query string parameter `code`.
 This is the authorization code you need to exchange in order to gain access to your Monerium account.